apostrophecms/apostrophe-documentation/reference/apostrophe-widgets/index.md

 Override this to perform custom joins not specified by your schema, talk to APIs, etc.
 ### sanitize(*req*, *input*, *callback*)
+Sanitize the widget.
+Invoked when the user has edited a widget on the browser side.
+By default, the `input` object is sanitized via the `convert` method of `apostrophe-schemas`, creating a new `output` object so that no information in `input` is blindly trusted.

+The callback is invoked with `(null, output)`.
 ### filterForDataAttribute(*widget*)
-Remove all properties of a widget that are the results of joins or otherwise dynamic (_) for use in stuffing the "data" attribute of the widget.
+Remove all properties of a widget that are the results of joins (arrays or objects named with a leading `_`) for use in stuffing the "data" attribute of the widget.

 If we don't do a good job here we get 1MB+ of markup!
-So if you override this, play nice! - Tom and Sam
+So if you override this, play nice.
+And seriously consider using an AJAX route to fetch the data you need if you only need it under certain circumstances, such as in response to a user click.
 ### filterOptionsForDataAttribute(*options*)
-Filter options passed from template to widget before stuffing them into JSON for use by the widget editor.
-If we don't do a good job here we get 1MB+ of markup!
-So if you override this, play nice! - Tom and Sam
+Filter options passed from the template to the widget before stuffing them into JSON for use by the widget editor.
+Again, we discard all properties that are the results of joins or otherwise dynamic (arrays or objects named with a leading `_`).

+If we don't do a good job here we get 1MB+ of markup.
+So if you override this, play nice.
+And think about fetching the data you need only when you truly need it, such as via an AJAX request in response to a click.
 ### pushAssets()
+Push `always.js` to the browser at all times.
+Push `user.js` to the browser when a user is logged in.
+Push `editor.js` to the browser when a user is logged in.

+Note that if your module also has files by these names they are automatically pushed too, and they will always come after these, allowing you to `extend` properly when calling `apos.define`.
 ### pushDefineSingleton()
+Define the browser-side singleton for this module, which exists always in order to permit `play` methods.
 ### pageBeforeSend(*req*)
+Before any page is sent to the browser, create the singleton.
 ### getCreateSingletonOptions(*req*)
+Set the options to be passed to the browser-side singleton corresponding to this module.
+By default they do not depend on `req`, but the availability of that parameter allows subclasses to make distinctions based on permissions, etc.

+If a `browser` option was configured for the module its properties take precedence over the default values passed on here for `name`, `label`, `action` (the base URL of the module), `schema` and `contextualOnly`.
 ### list(*apos*, *argv*, *callback*)
+Implement the command line task that lists all widgets of this type found in the database:

+`node app your-module-name-here-widgets:list`
 ## API Routes
 ### POST /modules/apostrophe-widgets/modal
+A POST route to render `widgetEditor.html`. `data.label` and `data.schema` are available to the template.